TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

   Author: **Shangzhe Li**, Xinhua Zhang

-  Main Contribution:We proposed a novel data augmentation method DITS for offline RL, where state-only interactions are available with the environment.
+  Main Contribution: We proposed a novel data augmentation method DITS for offline RL, where state-only interactions are available with the environment.
 The generator based on conditional diffusion models allows high-return trajectories to be sampled, and the stitching algorithm blends them with the original ones.